Sarah-Matthews/MSci_project/README.md

    * Implementation of enhanced features
    * Selection of one or more chemistry-based case studies to test functionality

 The second phase will be a general exploration of Web-BO in its current form to evaluate its current functionality and identify areas for improvement.
-This phase will largely focus on ehhancing the user experience of Web-BO.
+This phase will largely focus on enhancing the user experience of Web-BO.

 Further, several chemistry and/or materials-based case studies will be selected to allow for subsequent testing of Web-BO's functionality.
 We will likely leverage the open-source framework Summit,  which provides several ‘virtual-laboratory’ chemical optimisation benchmarks to evaluate machine learning model performance without performing expensive experiments.
 The first benchmark offers a four-dimensional multi-objective optimisation example for the nucleophilic substitution reaction (SNAr) between difluoronitrobenzene and pyrrolidine.
 The optimisation targets a maximisation of space time yield while minimising the E-factor (the ratio of product to waste production).